Karthi-DStech/DiffuSphere-Object-Oriented-Framework-/README.md

 With **DiffuSphere**, **zero coding is required to generate images using the latest and most powerful diffusion model variants**.
 The framework is designed to work out-of-the-box, allowing users to leverage advanced diffusion models without writing a single line of code.

-- Furthermore, integrating new models into the framework is incredibly straightforward, as 95% of the required code infrastructure is already in place.
+- Furthermore, integrating new models into the framework is incredibly straightforward, as **99% of the required code infrastructure is already in place**.
 This allows researchers and developers to focus on innovation rather than boilerplate code.

 ### Supported Models